Updated on 2024-08-01 GMT+08:00

 You can configure health checks when configuring backend server groups.
 Generally, you can use the default setting or select a different health check protocol as you need.

-If you want to modify health check settings, see details in Modifying Health Check Settings.
+If you want to modify health check settings, see details in Enabling or Disabling Health Check.

-Select a health check protocol that matches the backend protocol as described in Table 1 and Table 2.
+Select a health check protocol that matches the backend protocol as described in Table 1.

 Table 1 The backend protocol and health check protocols (dedicated load balancers)